 Another thing that is important to know about an array is that it stores the objects added to the array in the order they were added.
 This is what's called an ordered collection.
 So, using the example in Listing 8-3, the NSArray object at the index of 1 (that is, newStyle[1]) will always be the value of @"One".
 Collection classes that don't specifically mention that they are an ordered collection are unordered collections.
-NSDictionary in the next section is an example.
+The NSDictionary in the next section is an example.

-Before you look at NSDictionary, it's important to take a quick look at how you can use the NSArray collection literal to initialize an NSSet (Listing 8-4).
+Before you look at the NSDictionary, it's important to take a quick look at how you can use the NSArray collection literal to initialize an NSSet.
+While this method isn't necessary, it makes the code a little cleaner.